pulumi/docs/pulumi-hugo/themes/default/content/resources/azure-infrastructure-as-code-workshop-2020-07-08/index.md

     monitoring, often spanning private, public, and hybrid cloud architectures.

     In this workshop, Luke Hoban and the Pulumi team show you how to tackle these challenges using Infrastructure as Code (IaC) through a series of hands-on labs.
-The techniques work for any cloud --- Azure, AWS, and GCP.
+The techniques work for any cloud --- Azure, AWS, and Google Cloud.
 You'll be able to leverage your favorite languages including Python, Go, JavaScript, TypeScript, and C# instead of YAML or domain-specific languages.

     After completing this workshop, you'll be up and running with IaC fundamentals, modern application architectures across many clouds, and Kubernetes best-practices that are ready for production environments.
 You'll also be ready to empower your development teams to be more productive --- continuously deploying both their applications and infrastructure.